 Several Americans this season have the possibility of playing key roles in knockout stages should their teams progress.
 Last season, RB Leipzig’s Tyler Adams scored the match-winning goal in the quarterfinal phase against Atletico Madrid.
 Meanwhile, the likes of Sergino Dest, Weston McKennie, Christian Pulisic, Gio Reyna and others continue to play key roles in this campaign.
 The other Americans on this year’s UEFA Champions League Group Stage squad lists are Zack Steffen, Ethan Horvath, Konrad de la Fuente, Chris Richards and Alex Mendez.

 Let’s look back at the history of Americans in Champions League, and specifically to the previous high point for Americans in the UEFA Champions League, which was the 2004-05 season, as well as looking at other American contributions throughout the years.

-History of Americans in Champions League
+Americans in Champions League

 The 2004/05 season was the previous high-water mark for Americans in Europe’s premier club competition with six Americans featuring in the competition at various times including DaMarcus Beasley who played in the semifinals for PSV.

 In 2005, Beasley became the first American to play in the semifinals of the UEFA Champions League.
 PSV was eliminated on away goals after a 3-3 semi final draw with AC Milan, but the then-23 year old winger led PSV with 4 goals in the competition, making appearances in all twelve PSV UEFA Champions League matches.

 Beasley would play six more times in the Champions League at PSV and twice for Rangers in future seasons.